will-molloy/auto-handbrake-encoding/README.md

 2. Configure [Gradle task](nvidia-shadowplay/build.gradle)
     - Set `inputDirectory` to directory containing `.mp4` files to encode
     - Set `outputDirectory` where you want encoded files to be saved
-      - Note files are saved here in a flat structure (input directory structure is not retained), so if file names conflict the program will abort
+    - Set `archiveDirectory` where you want archived files to be saved
+    - (These can all be the same directory, personally I record and encode to an SSD, then archive to NAS)

-3. Run main [App class](nvidia-shadowplay/src/main/java/com/wilmol/handbrake/nvidia/shadowplay/App.java) via Gradle:
+3. Run via Gradle:
    ```bash
    ./gradlew :nvidia-shadowplay:run
    ```